 At the time of publication of this guide, both the North Carolina House of Representatives and Senate had bills progressing through the legislative process that address removing personal communication devices from classrooms and schools.
+As of June 3, 2025, neither bill had been signed into law.

-It will be critical for North Carolina public school units to monitor legislation that may become law to ensure they are in compliance with the specifications of the law.
+It will be critical for North Carolina Public School Units to monitor legislation that may become law to ensure they are in compliance with the specifications of the law.